joksdz/HackerManNotes-obs/main/Networking/Network security.md

 Many different authentication protocols are used in networking to verify the identity of devices and users.
 Those protocols are essential because they provide a secure and standardized way of verifying the identity of users, devices, and other entities in a network.
 Without authentication protocols, it would be difficult to securely and reliably identify entities in a network, making it easy for attackers to gain unauthorized access and potentially compromise the network.

-Authentication protocols also provide a means for securely exchanging information between entities in a network which we will discuss briefly.
+Authentication protocols also provide a means for securely exchanging information between entities in a network.
 This is important for ensuring the confidentiality and integrity of sensitive data and preventing unauthorized access and other security threats.
 Let us take a look at a few most commonly used authentication protocols:

 <table class="table table-striped text-left">
 <thead>